datahappy1/dummy_file_generator/README.md

 Let's say you need to generate dummy file containing also Social Security Number SSN.
 Add into `Class DataSets` a row like this: `SSN = load_file_to_list('SSN.txt')` Now you can use SSNs in your project setup in `config.json` file.

-# Important Notes
-- To preserve the existing pytest unit and performance tests, do not remove:
-    - `test_csv` and `test_flatfile` projects configurations from `config.json`
-    - `test.txt` file from `data_files` subfolder
-- Feel free to contribute to this project